COVID-19 Vaccines Print Page

 How effective is the vaccine?

-- Pfizer-BioNTech: based on studies in 44,000 people, the vaccine was 95% effective in preventing COVID-19 as measured 1 week after the second dose
+- Comirnaty (Pfizer-BioNTech): based on studies in 44,000 people, the vaccine was 95% effective in preventing COVID-19 as measured 1 week after the second dose

-- Moderna: based on a study in 30,000 people, the vaccine was 94% effective in preventing COVID-19 as measured at least 2 weeks after the second dose
+- SpikeVax (Moderna): based on a study in 30,000 people, the vaccine was 94% effective in preventing COVID-19 as measured at least 2 weeks after the second dose

-- All of the COVID-19 vaccines marketed to date have been greater than 80% effective in preventing COVID-related hospitalization or death.
+- All of the COVID-19 vaccines (including the AstraZeneca and Johnson & Johnson vaccines) marketed to date have been >80% effective in preventing COVID-related hospitalization or death.

 What are the possible side effects of the vaccines?